Because the Black and Tan Coonhound has special skills and strong hunting instincts, they are not known as family dogs.

 Black and Tans can be prone to drool and slobber and can make quite a mess at mealtimes.
 Be prepared to mop up lots of puddles around this breed.

-They assume they are the leader and require their trainer to prove otherwise.
+They assume they are the leader and require their trainers to prove otherwise.
 They can be stubborn and manipulative with their expressive brown eyes and droopy faces.

 Training a Black and Tan Coonhound is not for the soft-hearted.